Aiven-Open/karapace/README.rst

        coordination among the Karapace instances.
    * - ``client_id``
      - ``sr-1``
-     - The client_id name by which the Karapace will use when coordinating with other Karapaces who is master.
+     - The ``client_id`` name by which the Karapace will use when coordinating with other Karapaces who is master.
 The one with the name that sorts as the first alphabetically is chosen as master from among the services with master_eligibility set to true.
-   * - ``consumer_enable_autocommit``
-     - ``True``
-     - Enable auto commit on rest proxy consumers
    * - ``consumer_enable_autocommit``
      - ``True``
      - Enable auto commit on rest proxy consumers